leadoeun/leadoeun.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Undergraduate @ UT Austin Computer Science.
+subtitle: MS in Computer Science and Engineering @ The Ohio State Unviersity.

 profile:
   align: right